CardioLife TEC-5600 series defibrillators from NIHON KOHDEN

 The AX-103VK defibrillator analyzer has a discharge waveform output on the rear panel for oscilloscope display

 The analyzer was concluded by their technical staff to be defective because the display on the oscilloscope was inverted; the analyzer was of course working fine.
-Said distributor had sold the highest number of CardioLife TEC-7700K series defibrillators in the world and knew too well the "Correct Graph", confident of the defect conclusion.
+Said Thailand distributor is a top distributor who had sold the highest number of CardioLife TEC-7700K series defibrillators in the world and knew too well what is the "Correct Graph", confident of the defect conclusion.
 The conclusion turned out to be erroneous because the service manual wrongly informed them a TEC-5500K series defibrillator has similar output as a TEC-7700K series defibrillator.

-Guess what? someone has the audacity to ask the distributor staff to "just flip the APEX/ STERNUM connections" to get the polarity right!
+Guess what?
+Someone in Tokyo has the audacity to ask the distributor staff to "just flip the APEX/ STERNUM connections" to obtain the "correct graph"!

 Changing "Evaluation machine" from a TEC-7700K defibrillator to a TEC-5500K defibrillator